 It comprises of radio access network (RAN) including Nokia AirScale massive MIMO Adaptive Antennas, packet core, and mobile transport solutions as well as a full-service offer using Intel® architecture and the Intel® 5G modem and would be available for initial deployments starting in 2017.

 Intel and Nokia

 Intel may have backed out of its smartphone chip craziness but is still going strong when it comes to 5G technology.
-Following Qualcomm, Intel revealed its 5G modem chip earlier this year and is viewing home internet as its earliest potential application.
+Following Qualcomm, Intel revealed its 5G modem chip earlier this year and is viewing the home internet as its earliest potential application.

-The company in partnership with Nokia is opening two 5G solutions labs in US and Finland, to test and accelerate the commercial readiness of the new 5G wireless technology.
+The company in partnership with Nokia is opening two 5G solutions labs in the US and Finland, to test and accelerate the commercial readiness of the new 5G wireless technology.